FrezsSec/Setting-Up-OPNsense-Firewall-with-Suricata-IDS-IPS/README.md

 ### Selecting and Downloading a Hypervisor

-We will need a Hypervisor to install all of our tools and services.
+To install all of our tools and services, a Hypervisor is required.

-I'll be using VirtualBox as it is a great free alternative for virtualization.
+I'll be using VirtualBox, a robust free virtualization alternative.

 - [VirtualBox Download](https://www.virtualbox.org/)